yangdamie/agent-tabs/README.md

 | --- | --- | --- |
 | AgentTabsTestToken (ATST) | `0x945a8d9ac7B375D0a27BaA761a9B995eA9d6fdEB` | [View](https://sepolia-explorer.giwa.io/address/0x945a8d9ac7B375D0a27BaA761a9B995eA9d6fdEB) |

-**ATST** is a project-issued test settlement token used to simulate stablecoin settlement on GIWA Sepolia.
+**ATST** is a project-issued test token deployed for this demo.
+It temporarily represents a stablecoin settlement asset on GIWA Sepolia.
 It has no value and is not represented as a real stablecoin.

 The Agent Tabs application contract is included in this repository as an MVP implementation and is not presented here as a deployed production contract.